Sanniidh2004/Resume/README.md

-## AD_Lab_2330044_Experiment-1
-Building a Resume using html and css  – Application Development Lab
+Building a Resume using html and css
 ### Project Description
 This project is a personal resume webpage created using HTML and CSS as part of the AppDev Lab assignment.
 ### Technologies Used